APPENDIX - Fringe Spacing Geometry Module

 \[P_{\text{joint}} \approx P_{\text{orientation}} \times P_{\text{band}}\]

-Since \(P_{\text{band}}\) is currently unquantified, the joint significance is also unquantified.
-However, the algebraic independence of the two tests (one constrains the sum of bearings, the other constrains the difference) means the two findings do provide genuinely independent constraints on the source geometry.
+The algebraic independence of the two tests (one constrains the sum of bearings, the other constrains the difference) means the two findings impose genuinely independent constraints on the source geometry.
+The companion spatial-analysis bundle is the execution environment for the locked evaluation built on those constraints.

 8.4 Geometry drift → phase drift (sensitivity derivation)